chris-mcginnis-ucsf/DoubletFinder/README.md

 pK ~ This defines the PC neighborhood size used to compute pANN, expressed as a proportion of the merged real-artificial data.
 No default is set, as pK should be adjusted for each scRNA-seq dataset.
 Optimal pK values should be estimated using the strategy described below.

 nExp ~ This defines the pANN threshold used to make final doublet/singlet predictions.
-This value can best be estimated from cell loading densities into the 10X/Drop-Seq device, and adjusted according to the
+This value can best be estimated from cell loading densities into the 10X/Drop-Seq device, and adjusted according to the estimated proportion of homotypic doublets.

 ## Application to Cell Hashing and Demuxlet data